Euodia and Syntyche: Unnamed arbitrator

 In an unsolved mystery, arising in verse 3 of the passage, Paul calls upon an unnamed individual, charging him to intervene directly to assist in ending the quarrel between Euodia and Syntyche.
 According to different translations, Paul addresses this person as "my true yokefellow" or "my true comrade".
 This has led to speculation about the identity of this helper.
 Timothy, Silas, and others have been suggested.
 Timothy may perhaps be considered less likely, as he is named in the introduction as a fellow author of the letter, with Paul (Philippians 1:1).
 Peter Toon, in his commentary, wrote "His identity is not known, but he was probably a respected and influential member of the church whose word would be heeded".
 William Barclay, after discussing various possible identities, states "Maybe the best suggestion is that the reference is to Epaphroditus, the bearer of the letter."

+Fellows and Stewart have suggested, contrary to the prevailing opinion, that “the yokefellow is not an individual, but an apostrophe for the Philippian congregation”.
+According to them, Paul is aiming to “correct one or more Philippians for not being supportive of Euodia and Syntyche”.

 Conclusion of the argument

 The exact nature of the disagreement is unknown.
 Matthew Henry's Complete Commentary, to which sections on the epistles were added posthumously by the editors under George Burder, introduces a theory that the women's argument may have been jointly prosecuted by them against the wider church, although it also posits the more traditional view that they disagreed with one another.

 Either way, the commentary is clear that disagreement and disunity were undermining church life.
 There are no extant sources (biblical or otherwise) to suggest the outcome of the argument.
 Nonetheless, it is often cited in contemporary church life as part of a call to build unity within congregations and churches.